westernfrog/podcastwe/posts/podcast-formats-and-styles.md

 1. **Fiction:** audio dramas and storytelling, similar to radio plays.
 1. **Roundtable:** multiple hosts discussing a topic and exchanging ideas.

-<p class="text-md">The style and format of a podcast will depend on the goals, target audience, and personal preferences of the hosts and producers.
+<p className="text-md">The style and format of a podcast will depend on the goals, target audience, and personal preferences of the hosts and producers.
 </p>